Introduction to withdrawing pensions

 However, this overlooks that pensions are now more like an ISA or bank account that you can access as and when you want during retirement.

-If David withdraws his full pension fund, not only will he pay income tax on her withdrawal – at the additional rate for a large portion of the fund, but he will also start paying tax on the remaining funds in her bank account if the account accumulates interest.
+If David withdraws his full pension fund, not only will he pay income tax on his withdrawal – at the additional rate for a large portion of the fund, but he will also start paying tax on the remaining funds in his bank account if the account accumulates interest.

 The remaining 75% is taxable against his income.
-Assuming she has no other income for the tax year, she will pay £86,250 in income tax.
-The total of her fund paid out is £213,750.
+Assuming he has no other income for the tax year, he will pay £86,250 in income tax.
+The total of his fund paid out is £213,750.

 David has paid quite an eye watering amount of tax paid on the pension fund.
 Plus, all of David’s pension fund is now completely exhausted.
 The only reason David might choose this option is if he desperately needed a large amount of capital and has no other source of funds.